FedeDP/ncursesFM/README.md

 It has following features:
 * file/dir functions support: copy/paste/cut, new/remove, rename.
 Copy/cut: to remove a file previously selected for copy just press c/x again on it.
 * 2 tabs support.
-* iso mount support -> you must have fuseiso installed.
+* iso mount support -> you must have archivemount installed.
 * open files with $editor (settings defined) var.
 * show hidden files.
 * stats support (permissions and sizes).